codejutsu1/fashion-fit/README.md

-"# fashion-fit"
+# Fashion Fit

-An Ecommerce website design with Tailwind and Vite.
+An Ecommerce website designed with Tailwind and Vite.